Brighton and Hove Psychotherapy

 The Intellectual Domain

 Our intellectual health is another very important area.
-It can often be overlooked once we have finished with formal education.
+It can often be overlooked once we have finished with formal education and then again when we retire from paid employment.
 However, keeping our minds sharp and alert to new ideas can be very inspiring and satisfying.
 It also helps us to approach the world from a fresh perspective.
 We can look after our intellectual health by taking a course (there are many free online courses available), reading an inspiring book that gives us new knowledge, or even by watching some of the short, powerful talks we can find on websites such as TED.

 The Spiritual Domain